 The average cybersecurity breach in the pharmaceutical industry is estimated at costing $5.06 million.
-With hundreds of such violations happening annually, there is a huge financial downside with the lack of cybersecurity.
 Yet, to help companies mitigate potential breaches, data security standards are designed to lower the chances of sensitive data being stolen.

 This article is dedicated to those standards.
 A major point is to show how noncompliance with HIPAA, CCPA, ISO 270001, SOC2, and GDPR make companies’ cybersecurity vulnerable to threats.
 In addition, it is crucial to illustrate the simple steps toward compliance and argue the benefits of such an approach.

 Importance of pharma industry cybersecurity: Lessons from recent data breaches